jimthoburn/ellerd/start-business.md

 This section highlights the principal differences between format and registration requirements in California of the following types of business entities:

-## Useful Links for people starting a business.
+## Useful links for people starting a business.

 [Apply for a Federal Employer Identification Number](https://www.irs.gov/businesses/small-businesses-self-employed/apply-for-an-employer-identification-number-ein-online)